Women's Institute

-What is WI? – The Mystery Explained
+What is the WI? – The Mystery Explained

 The Women’s Institute is a meeting place for women, the biggest organisation for women in the world.
 It was formed before women’s suffrage when there was little education for country women.
 It has changed over the years to become a modern voice for women while upholding its core values and creating an atmosphere of friendship and fun for women.